oldpride/tpsup/python3/lib/tpsup/readme.txt

         # no need to pass caller's objects to the compiled code
         converted = compiled()

+which to choose?
+    if you need to access caller's objects, use exectools.py. this is why tpsup.testtools uses exectools.py.
+    if you need to access caller's objects, but you don't want to pollute caller's namespace, use expression.py or modtools.py
+        between expression.py and modtools.py,
+            - if you don't want multiple calls interfere with each other, use modtools.py because modtools.py creates a dedicate namespace for each compiled code.
+            - if you do want multiple calls to share the same namespace, use expression.py because expression.py uses the same namespace for all compiled code.

 python vs perl
     our python code had 3 different modules to compile code at run time.